KMMBridgeKMMBridge SPM Quick Start

 Adding the library

-In Xcode, make sure you have the sample iOS project open.
+In Xcode, make sure you have the iOS quick-start sample project open.
 To add an SPM package, go to File > Add Package Dependencies... in the Xcode menu.
 You can usually browse for the package at that point, but depending on how many repos you have, it may be easier to copy/paste the repo URL in the top/right search bar.

 Xcode Packages screenshot Xcode Packages screenshot